mattlyons0/Rsync-Snapshot/README.md

 - Script Hooks

 ### Requirements
+- NodeJS v7.6 or later - *async/await is used in this codebase*
 - Rsync must be installed on the client and the server
 - One machine must have SSH access to the other (if backing up over network) without a password (pubkey) and with complete read access